ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

 {% endhighlight %}

-**With Ray**, when you call a **remote function**, the call immediately returns an object ID.
+**With Ray**, when you call a **remote function**, the call immediately returns a future (we will refer to these as object IDs).
 A task is then created, scheduled, and executed somewhere in the cluster.
 This example would take 1 second to execute.

 {% highlight python %}
 @ray.remote